 15.1.
+All stakeholders are responsible for reporting known breaches internally to a senior manager or to the Data Protection Officer as soon as the breach is recognised.
+The responsible member of the senior leadership team should be informed.
-In the case of a personal data breach, Falcon Junior School shall without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the Information Commissioner's Office, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons.

-15.2.
-Where the notification to the Information Commissioner's Office is not made within 72 hours, it shall be accompanied by reasons for the delay.

-15.3.
-In order to evaluate the personal data breach Falcon Junior School shall without undue delay immediately inform and involve the Data Protection Officer in the assessment of the breach and in the execution of the data breach procedure to contain and manage the breach.
+- 15.2 Falcon Junior School will keep and implement a dedicated Data Breach Procedure to ensure any personal data breaches, including the facts relating to the data breach, its effects and the remedial action taken, are recorded in a data breach log and acted on accordingly. - 15.3 The log shall be monitored and assessed by the Data Protection Officer.
+It will enable them to verify compliance with the data breach rules and raise awareness of minor breaches that may assist in identifying new data handling processes and training requirements. - 15.4.
+In the case of a personal data breach resulting in a likely risk to the rights and freedoms of natural personals, and after consultation with the Data Protection Officer, Falcon Junior School shall, without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the Information Commissioner's Office. - 15.5.
+Where the notification to the Information Commissioner's Office is not made within 72 hours, it shall be accompanied by reasons for the delay. - 15.6 In order to evaluate the personal data breach, Falcon Junior School shall, without undue delay, immediately inform and involve the Data Protection Officer in the assessment of the breach and in the execution of the data breach procedure to contain and manage the breach.

-15.4.
+15.7.
 The notification to the Information Commissioner's Office shall at least:

-describe the nature of the personal data breach including where possible, the categories and approximate number of data subjects concerned and the categories and approximate number of personal data records concerned;

-- communicate the name and contact details of the data protection officer or other contact point where more information can be obtained; - describe the likely consequences of the personal data breach; - describe the measures taken or proposed to be taken by the controller to address the personal data breach, including, where appropriate, measures to mitigate its possible adverse effects; - Where, and in so far as, it is not possible to provide the information at the same time, the information may be provided in phases without undue further delay.
+- describe the nature of the personal data breach, including, where possible, the categories and approximate number of data subjects concerned and the categories and approximate number of personal data records concerned; - communicate the name and contact details of the data protection officer or other contact points where more information can be obtained; - describe the likely consequences of the personal data breach; - describe the measures taken or proposed to be taken by the controller to address the personal data breach, including, where appropriate, measures to mitigate its possible adverse effects; - Where, and in so far as it is not possible to provide the information at the same time, the information may be provided in phases without undue further delay. - 15.8 Where breaches are reportable to the Information Commissioner's Office, the senior leadership team should immediately inform members of Falcon Junior School's appropriate governance board or risk committee. - 15.9 For examples of data breaches, please see Appendix 2